What is a Holistic Health and Nutrition Coach?

-Western medicine traditionally aims to fix what’s broken, while alternative medicine stresses prevention as well as repair.
+Western medicine traditionally aims to fix what’s broken, while alternative medicine stresses prevention as well as find the root-cause and repair.
 Functional medicine aims to treat the whole person, not just the parts and pieces.
 As the old song goes, “the knee bone’s connected to the leg bone…” Unfortunately in the modern age of seeing specialists for everything, few doctors have really been looking at the bigger picture—the whole body.
-Check out the blogs and websites of some cutting edge MDs who are doing just that: Dr. Tieraona Low Dog; Dr. Mark Hyman; Dr. Alejandro Junger, Dr. Daphne Miller, and Dr. Lissa Rankin.
+Check out some cutting edge MDs who are healing the WHOLE body: Dr. Tieraona Low Dog; Dr. Mark Hyman; Dr. Alejandro Junger, Dr. Daphne Miller, and Dr. Lissa Rankin.

 I’m really stressed and everything seems to be going sideways for me, can you help?

 Stress can really effect your health.
 My glass is half-full but I didn’t always see it that way…